Dana94/2019-website/blog/2020-06-07-using-redux-in-react.md

 The subscription is declared immediately under where the store is created.
 This is used to avoid having to call `getState` manually to get the most up-to-date state.

-It contains a function that executed when the state is updated.
+It contains a function that executes when the state is updated.

 `./src/index.js`